tomlea/dynamic_sass/README.markdown

 1. Install the plugin, you should know how to do that by now.
 2. Make sure it loads immediately after haml (it has to undo some of HAML's work).

-## Enforcing the load order
+## By Example

-Add the following line into your environment.rb near the end:
+Add the following lines to your environment.rb near the end of the initializer block:

+    config.gem "cwninja-dynamic_sass", :source => "http://gems.github.com/", :lib => false
-    config.plugins = [:haml, :dynamic_sass, :all]
+    config.plugins = ["haml", "cwninja-dynamic_sass", :all]

 And your done.